rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 - I feel a sense of purpose in what I am doing.
 - I feel that I am learning and growing as a professional.
 - I feel that I belong here.
-- I feel safe to take some time off to rejuvenate whenever I want.

 ### Autonomy